uyuni-project/uyuni/docs/sumaform-howto.md

 the libvirt-testing example, is in my repo https://github.com/MalloZup/sumaform/blob/master/main.tf.libvirt-testing.example

- (The file is for moment here, this not compatible already with the newest version of sumaform, due to refractoring.
+ (The file is for moment here, because the upstream was refractored, and my version is not compatible already with the newest version of sumaform, due to refractoring-variables issues).

 #### Run it